 Funnel new visitors to your site with (free) Google Ads

 Alright, don’t groan if you dipped your toes into Google Ad Grants and haven’t gotten far.
-With ongoing maintenance (3-5 hours a month) and by following best practices and policies, it’s possible to spend the full $10,000/month grant.
+With ongoing maintenance (3-5 hours a month) and by following best practices and policies, it’s possible to spend a good chunk of the $10,000/month grant.
 (No time?
 Try smart campaigns, a.k.a.
 Google AdWords Express.)
 The main perk of Google Ads is the ability to get your organization in front of a new, yet relevant, audience that’s searching for information related to your cause—even if they don’t know your name.
 Sign up for Google for Nonprofits to apply for the grant.

 Get Ready to Grow

 Evaluating growth tools and software can be challenging, even if you’re excited to get started.
 And even when it’s free or cheap.
 To be strategic about tech investments and avoid common nonprofit growing pains, keep these tips in mind: